syncfusion-content/maui-docs/MAUI/DataGrid/sorting.md

 ## Sort column in double tap

-By default, column gets sorted when column header is clicked.
-This behavior can be changed to sort the column in double click action by setting [SfDataGrid.SortingGestureType](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SortingGestureType) property to [DoubleTap](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSortingGestureType.html#Syncfusion_Maui_DataGrid_DataGridSortingGestureType_DoubleTap).
+By default, the column gets sorted when the column header is clicked.
+This behavior can be changed to sort the column in a double-click action by setting the [SfDataGrid.SortingGestureType](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SortingGestureType) property to [DoubleTap](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridSortingGestureType.html#Syncfusion_Maui_DataGrid_DataGridSortingGestureType_DoubleTap).

 {% tabs %}
 {% highlight xaml %}